stepheugarden/answer-set-programming/README.md

 # book-answer-set-programming
-Exercises from Vladimir Lipschitz's book "Answer Set Programming"
+Solutions to some of the programming exercises from Vladimir Lipschitz's book "Answer Set Programming".